 Catriona joined Veritas Investment Partners Limited in 2013.
 In her current role as an Investment Partner, she manages client portfolios and sits on the firm's research and investment governance committees.
+She was appointed as Director of Veritas Investment Management (UK) Limited in May 2022.
 Catriona started her career at Newton Investment Management where she managed a number of portfolios and private family unit trusts, with a particular focus on international clients.